monsur/sonos-now-playing/README.md

 houses the software that powers the frame.
 The software is written in JavaScript and runs on Node.js.

-Status 2014-02-01: The software is more or less ready to go.
+Status 2014-02-16: The software is more or less ready to go.
-I bought an [LCD display](https://www.adafruit.com/products/2109) from Adafruit, which I'll to try to hook up next.
+I purchased an [10" HDMI 4 Pi display](https://www.adafruit.com/products/2109) from Adafruit, and the entire setup works (see pic below).
+Next step is to frame the display.
+I have a few ideas on how to do this, stay tuned!

 ## Features
   * Shows the currently playing track on Sonos